Alliance of Sahel States: Regional insurgencies and successive coups

 The Sahel has been the site of an ongoing jihadist insurgency since 2003, which has led to many conflicts in the region, such as the Mali War and the Boko Haram insurgency.
-All three member states have had their pro-Western civilian governments overthrown by their militaries, and each is ruled by a military junta as part of the Coup Belt.
+These have caused instability and dissatisfaction with governments in the region.

+In the 2020 Malian coup d'état, Assimi Goïta and the National Committee for the Salvation of the People seized power in Mali after overthrowing the elected president, Ibrahim Boubacar Keïta.
+Goïta later led a second coup in 2021, deposing interim president Bah Ndaw who had been nominated to lead a transitional military government.

+A few months later, in the 2021 Guinean coup d'état, the National Committee of Reconciliation and Development removed elected president Alpha Condé and installed Mamady Doumbouya as transitional president.
+Guinea is not a member of the AES, but has been offering diplomatic support to the confederation.

 In 2022, Mali withdrew from the internationally backed G5 Sahel alliance.
 Niger and Burkina Faso did so in 2023, leading to announcement of the dissolution of the framework by its last two members Chad and Mauritania three days later.

-In the 2020 Malian coup d'état, Assimi Goïta and the National Committee for the Salvation of the People seized power in Mali after overthrowing the elected president, Ibrahim Boubacar Keïta.
-Goïta later led a second coup in 2021 which deposed the interim president Bah Ndaw who had been nominated to lead a transitional military government.

-A few months later, in the 2021 Guinean coup d'état, the National Committee of Reconciliation and Development removed the elected president Alpha Condé and installed Mamady Doumbouya as transitional president.
-Guinea is not a member of the AES, but has been offering diplomatic support to the confederation.

 A faction of Burkina Faso's military overthrew their existing military government in the September 2022 coup d'état, installing Ibrahim Traoré over Paul-Henri Sandaogo Damiba, who had come to power in the January 2022 coup d'état which toppled the France-aligned government of president Roch Marc Christian Kaboré.

-In July 2023, the National Council for the Safeguard of the Homeland removed the elected government of Niger's Mohamed Bazoum, installing Abdourahamane Tchiani and a new junta in the 2023 coup d'état.
+In July 2023, the National Council for the Safeguard of the Homeland removed the elected government of Niger's Mohamed Bazoum, installing Omar Tiani and a new junta in the 2023 coup d'état.